-The leaders of Continental Maritime carry great responsibility.
+The leaders of Continental Maritime, a Titan company, carry great responsibility.
 Learn more about what they do, their history with the company, and their presence in the San Diego community.

 J. Carlos Aguayo